Skill Demand Index

 Which roles need PowerPoint Proficiency most:

-Sales positions drive 67% of demand.
-Other also frequently list PowerPoint Proficiency as a requirement.
-Skills commonly paired with PowerPoint Proficiency include Excel Proficiency and Bachelor's Degree.
+Operations positions drive 50% of demand.
+Sales also frequently list PowerPoint Proficiency as a requirement.
+Skills commonly paired with PowerPoint Proficiency include Excel Proficiency and Communication Skills.

 Depth Level Distribution